Cede555/Cede555/README.md

 - 👋 Hi, I’m @Cede555
 - 👀 Curious Cyber-hobbiest!
-- 🌱 I’m currently learning Front-end Web development by working through The Odin Project.
+- 🌱 I’m currently learning programming in C++..
 - 🎮 Very interested in Game-development, have begginer experience in Unity.
 - 🖥️ First line support experience lead to my interest in Cyber-security!
 - 💞️ I’m looking to collaborate on projects!